Christmas Traditions Around the World for Kids

 🇳🇴 Norway: Hiding the Brooms

-Norwegian families hide their brooms to avoid mischievous witches.
+Families hide their brooms on Christmas Eve—a nod to old folklore about mischievous holiday witches.

-Try This: Create a scavenger hunt with hidden brooms around your house!
+Try This: Turn it into a scavenger hunt by hiding toy brooms around your home.

 🇵🇭 Philippines: Giant Lantern Festival